qpakzk/os-playground/pintos-with-qemu.md

 _host platform independent procedure_

-_all versions as of 2016-03-09_
+_all versions as of 2017-03-02_

-_thanks to [Surya Seetharaman](https://tssurya.wordpress.com/2014/08/16/installing-pintos-on-your-machine/) for his instructions_

 * * *

 #### Prerequisites

 1. An installation as in [virtual-dev-env](https://github.com/ivogeorg/os-playground/blob/master/virtual-dev-env.md) or equivalent.
+Assuming a user called `pintos` with home directory `/home/pintos`.

 #### Download Pintos

-1. Make a _git-repos_ directory in your home directory and clone the public Pintos repository inside it:
+1. The public Pintos repository is [here](http://pintos-os.org/cgi-bin/gitweb.cgi?p=pintos-anon;a=summary).
+Clone it to the home directory, giving it the name `pintos`.
    ```
-   cd
-   mkdir git-repos
-   cd git-repos
+   cd ~
-   git clone git://pintos-os.org/pintos-anon
+   git clone git://pintos-os.org/pintos-anon pintos
-   cd pintos-anon
    ```

-2. Now you are in `$HOME/git-repos/pintos-anon` where `$HOME` is your home directory.
+2. Now you are in `$HOME/pintos` where `$HOME` is your home directory.
+This is `/home/pintos/pintos` if you followed the intallation instructions in [virtual-dev-env](https://github.com/ivogeorg/os-playground/blob/master/virtual-dev-env.md).
 To see the value of the environment variable `$HOME`:

    ```
    echo $HOME
    ```

-3. We'll informally refer to this directory as `$PINTOS_ROOT` thought we don't have to have such an environment variable.
-All subsequent instructions assume that you start out in this directory.
-For me, this directory resolves to the absolute path `/home/ivogeorg/git-repos/pintos-anon`.
+3. We'll informally refer to this directory as `$PINTOS_ROOT` though we don't have to have such an environment variable.
+Paths in all the following instructions are relative to this directory.
+If you followed the installation instructions, this directory is the absolute path `/home/pintos/pintos`.
 Remember to expand it into the absolute path wherever it is referenced in a file.

 #### Configure and build Pintos